String

 $OFS

-is not a builtin variable, you'll have to create it manually or pwsh uses space as the separator.
+is not a builtin variable, you'll have to create it manually or pwsh uses space as the default separator.